isaacpeel/solesonic-mcp-server/docs/clients.md

 Headers and tokens
 - Always pass Authorization: Bearer <JWT>
 - If using self-signed certs in dev, your client must trust the cert or skip verification
+- Ensure the server is running with the `ssl` profile for HTTPS (enabled by default in Docker Compose).